rawrtc/rawrtc-terminal-demo/signaling/Readme.md

 We recommend using [venv][venv] to create an isolated Python environment:

-    pyvenv venv
+    python3 -m venv signaling-venv

-You can switch into the created virtual environment *venv* by running this command:
+You can switch into the created virtual environment *signaling-venv* by running this command:

-    source venv/bin/activate
+    source signaling-venv/bin/activate

 While the virtual environment is active, all packages installed using `pip` will be installed into this environment.